siderakb/siderakb-website/docs/ergosnm/rev1.md

 > For more info about bootloader/DFU of Pro Micro, please refer to [this](https://learn.sparkfun.com/tutorials/pro-micro--fio-v3-hookup-guide/troubleshooting-and-faq#ts-reset).

-### 5. Complete!
+### 5. Complete

 The keyboard is now complete and ready to use!